Tuesday, March 25, 2025

 The move follows a string of beach amenity upgrades that have been built along the Long Beach coastline over the past few years

-Junipero was the first of the three to receive its build-out, with an upgraded concessions stand that now includes a bike/utility rental station and a full-fledged restaurant, Saltwater Deck (an underrated gem is there was one in Long Beach, with solid sandwiches and burritos and a full beer and wine program—giving patrons something you can’t get anywhere else: food and drink with a seat directly on the sand).
+Junipero was the first of the three to receive its build-out, with an upgraded concessions stand that now includes a bike/utility rental station and a full-fledged restaurant, Saltwater Deck (an underrated gem if there was one in Long Beach, with solid sandwiches and burritos and a full beer and wine program—giving patrons something you can’t get anywhere else: food and drink with a seat directly on the sand).

 The second—and by far most expensive: the City spent $9M building it out before any tenant improvements—is Alamitos Beach, where Gaucho Grill has created a three-concept space that includes a full bar and restaurant, a cafe, and a mini-market of to-go items.

 This article was originally published on January 27, 2024.
-It was updated on April 2, 2024.
+It has been continually updated since.

 Brian Addison

-Brian Addison has been a writer, editor, and photographer for more than a decade, covering everything from food and culture to transportation and housing.
-In 2015, he was named Journalist of the Year by the Los Angeles Press Club and has since garnered 25 nominations and three additional wins.
+Brian Addison has been a writer, editor, and photographer for more than 15 years, covering everything from food and culture to transportation and housing.
+In 2015, he was named Journalist of the Year by the Los Angeles Press Club and has since garnered 30 nominations and three additional wins.
 In 2019, he was awarded the Food/Culture Critic of the Year across any platform at the National Arts & Entertainment Journalism Awards.
+He has since been nominated in that category every year, joining fellow food writers from the Los Angeles Times, the New York Times, Eater, the Orange County Register, and more.

 LEAVE A REPLY